tom-foster/tom-foster.github.io/about-me.md

 Ideally looking to set up a couple of small businesses that run themselves, I have a pang sometimes to work for myself again but at the moment it's not a pressing priority, but I'm open to opportunities as and when they come.

-Future near-term goals would be looking to become a Chief Data Officer, and automated side hustles!
+Future near-term goals would be looking to work on some fully automated side hustles!
 Who knows maybe I'll write that book I've been meaning too.

 Oh and this website might turn into a blog I just haven't decided yet. 🤔